 Forecast Outlook- 7/25/2023

-Monsoon moisture will be in the area on Tuesday, bringing the chance for some pop-up showers and thunderstorms around the Las Vegas Valley.
-Heavy rain, lightning, and gusty wind are possible around any storms that develop.
+A slight chance of showers and thunderstorms remains in the forecast for Wednesday.
+Most of the activity will be focused east of Las Vegas with a forecast high of 111°.

-Along with the storm chances, high temperatures stay above average.
-The forecast high in Las Vegas is at 110°.
-An Excessive Heat Warning will be in effect for Lake Mead down to Laughlin Tuesday through Thursday with high temperatures up to 118° for the Colorado River Valley.
+An Excessive Heat Warning remains in effect for Lake Mead down to Laughlin through Thursday evening with high temperatures up to 118° for the Colorado River Valley.

 A more significant push of monsoon moisture is in the forecast for early next week, bringing back better storm chances as we close out July and enter August.